Marconi-Stem/fwl/_pages/Notes.md

 # 1. Introduction

-The *'Firewalker' Protective Lights* uses the [Gemma M0](https://learn.adafruit.com/adafruit-gemma-m0) (a small microcontroller) and a string of multi-colored leds aligned on a strip.
-The LEDS are called the [NeoPixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels?embeds=allow).

-## Making the *Firewalker Protective LEDs*

-To prepare our *Firewalker Protective LEDs* we have X steps:
+To prepare our *Neotrellis* we have X steps:

 1. Join Scratch and Learn Programming Basics
 2. Download & Install Windows driver